|Nutrition Facts (per serving)|

 Lime sherbet combines the ingredients of lime sorbet with dairy, in the form of milk or heavy cream.
-You get to keep the sweet and tart fruit flavor of the sorbet while adding some of the great benefits of ice cream.
+You get to keep the sweet and tart fruit flavor of the sorbet while adding the smoothness of ice cream.
 Citrus fruits like lime and orange are classic flavors for sherbet.
 Try making both of them and swirling them together to make your own rainbow sherbet.

 This recipe is a very easy one to put together, so it’s a great introduction to making sherbet.
 If you can heat up water in a small pan, you can make this recipe.

-- Heat the granulated sugar and water in a small saucepan, stirring frequently until the sugar has completely dissolved.
-This is a sugar syrup and it will help your sherbet have a smooth texture.
+Heat granulated sugar and water in a small saucepan, stirring frequently until sugar has completely dissolved.

-- Remove the pan from the heat and stir in the lime juice and zest.
-Refrigerate the mixture until it is completely chilled.
+Remove pan from heat and stir in lime juice and zest.
+Refrigerate mixture until it is completely chilled.

-- Stir the milk and green food coloring into the lime juice.
+Stir milk and green food coloring (if using) into lime juice.

-- Churn the sherbet according to the directions for your ice cream freezer.
+Churn sherbet according to directions on ice cream freezer.

-- Store the lime sherbet in an air-tight plastic container in your freezer.
-Allowing it to set for at least an hour before freezing will give you a firmer texture than if you serve it right out of the ice cream maker.
+Store lime sherbet in an air-tight plastic container in your freezer.
+Allowing it to set for at least an hour before serving will give you a firmer texture than if you serve it right out of ice cream maker.

-- Garnish this sherbet with a slice of fresh lime.
-You can even serve it in a martini glass for a great presentation.
-For a more adult option, add two tablespoons of tequila.
+- For an adult option, add two tablespoons of tequila.
 It is a great combination with the lime.